 10. Branch out via catch-all shopping apps

-Shopkick is a location-based smartphone app (iOS, Android) that rewards shoppers just for walking into participating stores such as Best Buy, Macy’s, Sports Authority, Crate & Barrel and more.
-You’ll get more rewards points, called “kicks,” when you scan items and make purchases.
-Shopkick claims to be “the most widely used real-world shopping app.”
+Shopkick is a location-based smartphone app (iOS, Android) that rewards shoppers just for walking into participating stores such as Best Buy, Home Depot, H&M, TJ Maxx, and more.
+You’ll get more rewards points, called “kicks,” when you scan items and make purchases, as well as when you buy brands ranging from L’Oréal to Nestlé.

-Points.com helps you track and manage more than 100 top loyalty programs, including frequent flyer miles, hotel points and credit card rewards.
-The program displays your latest reward balances and stores member account numbers, and it lets you convert points, miles and rewards from one loyalty programs to another, trade points with other Points.com members (fees vary for member-to-member trades) or convert points to PayPal funds.
+Points.com helps you track and manage some 60 loyalty programs, including frequent flyer miles, hotel points and credit card rewards.
+The program displays your latest reward balances and stores member account numbers, and it lets you convert points, miles, and rewards from one loyalty program to another, and trade points with other Points.com members (fees vary for member-to-member trades).

-(NOTE: This article was updated October 1, 2019, and deals noted here are subject to change.)
+(NOTE: This article was updated October 2021, and programs and features noted here are subject to change.)